‘It’s never too late’: PM Shehbaz calls for national unity to become ‘one wall’ against terrorism

 He said Rs417bn were given to Khyber Pakhtunkhwa in these 13 years “but where did this money go”.

-“We had formed CTD [in Punjab] in Rs2.5bn and similar forces should have been formed here.
-We built Safe City in Rs14bn.
+“We had formed CTD [in Punjab] for Rs2.5bn and similar forces should have been formed here.
+We built Safe City for Rs14bn.
 Khyber Pakhtunkhwa had Rs417bn, they should have built safe city centres and satellite forensic labs.
 Nobody would have questioned them.”

 He vowed that despite the economic challenges to the country, his government was with the province.
 “The terms that we have to meet with the IMF are beyond imagination.
 Despite all these problems, the Centre is with you.
 We will strengthen CTD to the best of our abilities; we are here to serve you.”